 Lifestyle insurance premiums are considered as assessable and thus, tax-deductible.
 Any income stream you receive is taxed.

-What happens if I the cover pay a lump sum?
+What happens if the cover pays a lump sum?

 As previously mentioned, lifestyle protection insurance is often structured differently and offers benefits that vary between insurance providers.
-The same applies to the tax treatment of lifestyle insurance.
+The same applies to lifestyle insurance taxation.
 It is essential to consult with an experienced tax agent for more information on the taxation of your lifestyle insurance policy.

 How is lifestyle protection insurance different to traditional life insurance policies?